Bifurcation control and universal unfolding for Hopf-zero singularities with leading solenoidal terms: Illustrating examples with two imaginary uncontrollable modes

 This paper is concerned with designs of nonlinear controllers for linearly uncontrollable systems; \ie linear uncontrollability means that linear controllers are not sufficient to force an initial state to another state in a finite time and thus, nonlinear controllers are instead designed to control its dynamics.
 We emphasize that we do not treat control systems but we indeed provide cognitive suggestions for designing controllers for linearly uncontrollable differential systems.
-Kang and Krener \cite{KangKrener} described an extended Brunovsky form for {\it linearly controllable} {\it nonlinear control systems}; see \cite[Theorems 1 and 3]{KangKrener} and \cite[Equation 2.11a]{KangKrener}. \cite[Equation 2.11a]{KangKrener} accommodates a single zero singularity among its simplest examples while at least two imaginary uncontrollable modes are needed for a linearly uncontrollable system.
+Kang and Krener \cite{KangKrener} described an extended Brunovsky canonical form for {\it linearly controllable} {\it nonlinear control systems}; see \cite[Theorems 1 and 3]{KangKrener} and \cite[Equation 2.11a]{KangKrener}. \cite[Equation 2.11a]{KangKrener} accommodates a single zero singularity among its simplest examples while at least two imaginary uncontrollable modes are needed for a linearly uncontrollable system.
 This justifies Hopf-zero singularity amongst the simplest examples of a nonlinear system that is not linearly controllable.
+Hopf bifurcation control is readily available given our results in \cite{GazorYuFormal,GazorYuSpec}.
+The Bogdanov-Takens bifurcation controller design is an in progress project.

 We have developed a {\sc Maple} program to compute the parametric normal forms for any small perturbation of a family of Hopf-zero singularity (the case I).
 Further, it may take constant coefficients (different from perturbation parameters) of the parametric systems as unknown symbols rather than merely taking numerical coefficients.
 This greatly promotes its potential for practical applications.
 We here appreciate Sajjad Bakrani-Balani for writing a procedure that enhanced the efficiency of this capability.
 Our program will be updated as our research progresses aiming at integrating and enhancing our results \cite{GazorYuSpec,GazorYuFormal,GazorMokhtariInt,GazorMokhtariEul,GazorMokhtari,GazorMoazeni} into a user-friendly {\sc Maple} library for normal form analysis of singularities.